 Chief of Police

-Chief Conrad began his law enforcement career in 1995 as a sworn police officer with the San Diego Police Department.
-During his 8 years with San Diego, he worked at two of the department’s most active divisions and served as a Field Training Officer and a member of their SWAT team.
+In March of 2021, City Manager Kim Summers swore in Chief Conrad as the department’s 7th Chief of Police since it was established in 1992.
+Chief Conrad held the position of interim Chief of Police since December 30, 2020.
+He began his law enforcement career in 1995 as a sworn police officer with the San Diego Police Department.
+During his 8 years with San Diego PD, he worked at two of the department’s most active divisions and served as a Field Training Officer and a member of their Primary Response Team (SWAT).